ROCKPORT MUSIC’S CONCERT VIEW

 THURSDAY, APRIL 15, 7 PM (SCHOENBERG)

-Lecture-Performance: Palaver Strings, a dramatic chamber orchestra who was Rockport Music’s Education ensemble-in-residence during the 2019-20 season brings an informative and engaging 1-hour program of Strauss and Schoenberg in their virtual concert.
+Lecture-Performance: Palaver Strings, a dramatic chamber orchestra, who was Rockport Music’s Education ensemble-in-residence during the 2019-20 season, will bring two informative and engaging programs over two weeks featuring Strauss and Schoenberg.
 Palaver Strings is a musician-led string ensemble and nonprofit organization based in Portland, ME.
 Founded in 2014, Palaver has established itself as a forward-thinking ensemble whose mission is rooted in community and creative programming.
 Palaver has toured widely throughout the United States, performing at the Kennedy Center and a celebration of the Lullaby Project at Carnegie Hall.
 During the 2019-20 season, the ensemble was in residence with Rockport Music and its Shalin Liu Performance Center in Rockport, MA.
 The ensemble has served as Ensemble in Residence at the Boston Center for the Arts from 2017-2019, and continues a longstanding residency at Bay Chamber Concerts in Rockport, ME.
 Since 2019, Palaver’s musicians have been proud to call Portland home, producing over 20 concerts a year in the Portland area and offering quality music education through the Palaver Music Center.
 ARTIST’S WEBSITE

 Strauss: Metamorphosen (PART ONE)